27410/27410-group-assigment-12/README.md

 > gene knockout, and co-factor swapping.

 ## Project overview
-Describe how your project is organized ...
+Our project is organized into different folders and notebooks.
+Our analysis of the GSM is in the numbered notebooks in the main folder.
+The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.
+Pictures used in the report are stored in the folder pictures.
+The models are found in the models folder